vlstill/presentations/memics2015/pres.md

 . . .

-*   with TSO simulation every load and store is visible
+*   with TSO simulation, every load and store is visible
     *   this makes reduction inefficient

 . . .

-*   thread-local memory does not need to be stored in store buffer
+*   thread-local memory does not need to be stored in a store buffer
-    *   this information can be obtained from DIVINE and store buffer bypassed

 ## Experimental Results